Limitations of SGD for Multi-Index Models Beyond Statistical Queries: Capturing Hardness for SGD

 \section{Capturing Hardness for SGD}

 In this section, we informally describe the main ideas used to derive our results.
-We begin by noting that there are two broad scenarios in which SGD may struggle.
-The first involves a loss landscape with many poor local minima that are difficult to avoid.
+We begin by noting that there are several ways in which the population loss landscape may cause SGD to struggle.
+One example is a landscape with many poor local minima that are difficult to avoid.
 However, empirical and theoretical evidence suggests that either such landscapes do not arise naturally in many high-dimensional cases, or that the local minima are not too bad \citep{choromanska2015loss, li2018visualizing,safran2018spurious}.
-In contrast, SGD may struggle for the opposite reason: The loss landscape is \emph{too flat}.
-In this scenario, optimization is hindered not by spurious minima but by noisy gradients containing insufficient signal.
+Here, we focus on a different scenario, in which SGD struggles because the population-loss landscape is \emph{too flat}.
+In this scenario, optimization is hindered not by spurious minima of the population objective, but by stochastic gradients whose signal is too weak relative to their noise.
 More specifically, consider a case where the zero-mean \emph{SGD noise}, defined as $\nabla\ell(\theta_{t-1} ; \bx_t) - \nabla\Lcal\left(\theta_{t-1}\right)$, is large relative to the population gradients $\nabla\Lcal\left(\theta_{t-1}\right)$.
 In this case, the parameter updates are dominated by the SGD noise, and one may imagine that SGD behaves approximately as a zero-mean random walk in parameter space.
 The main difficulty in formalizing such intuition lies in the structure of the SGD noise, which is data-dependent, anisotropic, and whose distribution evolves as the parameters change.

 \paragraph{Alignment bounds the population gradient.} A key feature of our setting, and the central source of optimization complexity, is that the target depends on $\bx$ only through a low-dimensional \emph{task subspace} given by the row-span of $U$, which we denote by $\Row(U)\subseteq \R^d$.
 In contrast, the predictor we train accesses the input only through the \emph{learned subspace} $\Row(W)\subseteq \R^d$.
 Intuitively, if $\Row(W)$ has little overlap with $\Row(U)$, then for high-dimensional isotropic input distributions, $W\bx$ is nearly uncorrelated with $U\bx$.
 As we will later show, in this regime, both predictions and gradients provide only a weak signal about the target, implying that SGD noise dominates the dynamics for many iterations.
 We capture this phenomenon through the \emph{alignment}